-The TIMES very kindly asked me today to contribute to their debate about whether Boris Johnson should stay on as Prime Minister (see below).
+The TIMES very kindly asked me to weigh in on their debate about whether Boris Johnson should stay on as Prime Minister (see below).
 It was printed at the bottom of the page.

 Which reminds of this little anecdote:

-It was Baron Boothby (1900-1986), a famous Conservative politician, who happened to be gay, who once stayed at Claridge's in London, and created some stir when young pages would vanish for longer than expected after delivering room service.
+It was Baron Boothby (1900-1986), a famous Conservative politician and an even more famous homosexual, who once stayed at Claridge's in London, and created some stir when young male pages would vanish for longer than expected after delivering champagne to his suite.
 At one point the concerned concierge decided to intervene.
-He stormed to his suite and insisted for His Lordship to open the door.
-Boothby refused, claiming he was reading a book and needed to concentrate.
+He stormed to his door and insisted for His Lordship to open it.
+Boothby refused, claiming he was reading a book – and that he needed to concentrate.

 The concierge kept insisting: "I will be forced to break down the door, Sir, if you don't open immediately!"